bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 ### Win State
 The game is won by the hunters when they find the hidden player.
-The game is won by the hidden player collects 2 of the 3 gems
+The game is won by the hidden player collects 2 of the 3 gems.

 ### Bonus Actions
 At any turn, hidden player can leave an object behind on any tile they have previously been to.